chartjs/Chart.js/docs/charts/bar.md

 * 'left'
 * 'top'
 * 'right'
-* 'none' - in the case of floating bar chart we need to have all borders, so you can pass 'none' to draw all borders
+* false - in the case of floating bar chart we need to have all borders, so you can set var to false to draw all borders

 ## Configuration Options